mbechtel2/DeepPicar-v2/README.md

-If you wish to recreate the paper's findings, you can train one or more models using our dataset which can be found at: https://drive.google.com/open?id=1LjIcOVH7xmbxV58lx3BClRcZ2DACfSwh The Evaluation section below details the steps needed for running the experiments conducted in the paper.
+If you wish to recreate the paper's findings, you can train one or more models using our dataset which can be found at: https://drive.google.com/open?id=1LjIcOVH7xmbxV58lx3BClRcZ2DACfSwh Please refer to [Embedded Platform Comparison](https://github.com/mbechtel2/DeepPicar-v2/wiki/Embedded-Platform-Evaluation) for the steps needed to run the experiments conducted in the paper.

 ## Hardware Configuration
 DeepPicar is comprised of the following components: